izebit/blog/_posts/2023-10-16-garbage-collectors-in-java.md

 CMS Collector works in pretty the same way.
 All memory is split into 3 regions:
 1. Permanent Generation
 1. Young Generation
 2. Old Generation

 **Permanent Generation** is a memory region where JVM locates static data e.g. loaded classes metadata, static methods, static variables.
 **Young Generation** is a segment where JVM allocates memory for a new objects.
-After several GC collections, if an object is still alive, it will be moved to **Old Generation**
+After several GC collections, if an object is still alive, it will be moved to **Old Generation**.
 **Old Generation** is memory region where "old" objects are located.
 At some point, object might be placed there directly if capacity of **Young Generation** doesn't let do it.

 <img src="/assets/img/garbage-collectors/structure-of-heap.png" alt="Structure of the hotspot heap"/>

 This garbage collector is a combination of two previous ones. **Serial Garbage Collector** and **Parallel Garbage Collector** get on the stage at different time.
 Initially, **Parallel Garbage Collector** pauses application threads twice.
 At *initial pause* it marks objects that are reachable from the *GC Roots* as live.
 Then **Parallel Garbage Collector** traces the available references concurrently and identifies reachable objects without suspending application threads.
 Since application is running during this step, checked references might be changed.
 That's why **Parallel Garbage Collector** needs the second *remark* pause.
 After it, all objects that aren't reachable might be removed and live objects are compacted.
 This operation happens during *Concurrent Sweep* phase.
 When **Old Generation** becomes full **Serial Collector** starts working.
 In this case, all application threads are stopped while collection is done.

 There are several JVM flags that might come in handy to work with CMS Collector: